thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 During step 4, the Origin MAY discard signatures for which the `tag` is not set to `web-bot-auth`.
 During step 5, the Origin MAY discard signatures for which they do not know the `keyid`.
-During step 5, if the keyid is unknown to the origin, they MAY fetch the provider directory as indicated by Operating-Agent header defined in ((MESSAGESIG-DIRECTOIRY-DRAFT))
+During step 5, if the keyid is unknown to the origin, they MAY fetch the provider directory as indicated by Signature-Agent header defined in ((MESSAGESIG-DIRECTOIRY-DRAFT))

 ## Discovery